thomasnol/MessageBoard/README.md

 # What the project is
 A full-stack Create, Read, Update, Delete(CRUD) message board application, where visitors can do CRUD operations on accounts and messages.
+Includes a word frequency counter powered by AWS Lambda & API Gateway.

 # How to run it
 To run the docker instance, once the docker server is running: